ruby-hyperloop/todo-tutorial/story.md

 2. **Make your Model Public:**
   *Move* `todo.rb` to `app/hyperloop/models`.

-   This will make the model accessible on the clients, subject to any data access policies.
+   This will make the model accessible on the clients *and the server*, subject to any data access policies.

    *Note: The hyperloop installer adds a policy that gives full permission to all clients but only in development and test modes.
 Have a look at `app/policies/application_policy` if you are interested.*